-Arrive in the Icelandic capital this morning and transfer to our included hotel.
-You will have the day on your own to explore the city.
-Join usat the hotel in the evening for a welcome reception and orientation
+Arrive in the Icelandic capital this morning and make your way to your included hotel.
+You will have the day to explore the city on your own.
+In the evening, join us at your hotel for a welcome briefing.

-Experience a true Arctic ghost town when we visit the abandoned Skoldungen settlement, where inhabitants were forced to move to larger, more accessible towns in 1961.
-The narrow part of Skoldungenfjord is a great place to explore by Zodiac.
-Those who opt for our kayaking program may have an opportunity to get out on the water to glide past icebergs and get some
+Experience a true arctic ghost town when we visit the abandoned settlement of Skjoldungen, where inhabitants were forced to move to larger, more accessible towns in 1961.
+The narrow part of Skjoldungen Fjord is an ideal place to explore by Zodiac.
+Those who opt for our kayaking program may have an opportunity to get out on the water to glide past icebergs and capture some great photographs.

-We’ll visit Nuuk, the capital of Greenland yet home to fewer than 16,000 people.
-You’ll have time to wander the streets and see the Hans Egede Church and Hans Egede statue near the waterfront, named after the missionary who founded the settlement.
+Heading north, you’ll stop at some of the quaint villages that dot the islands and fjords of Greenland’s western side.
+You’ll find friendly faces, local artisans and colorful houses on the wildflower- covered tundra.
+You’ll visit Nuuk, the capital of Greenland and home to fewer than 16,000 people.
+You’ll have time to wander the streets and see the Hans Egede Church and Hans Egede statue near the waterfront, both named after the missionary who founded the settlement.
 You’ll also visit the museum to see the famous Greenlandic mummies.

-The coast of Greenland provides many dramatic, mountainous landscapes where fjords open into the sea.
-We will explore Ilulissat Icefjord, home to one of the world’s fastest moving glaciers.
-Moving approximately 19m per day, the glacier here provides you with a great opportunity to capture ice crashing into the sea, as it calves more than 35 km3 of ice each year.
-Continuing along, the Amerdloq Fjord provides you with a chance to stretch your legs by exploring abandoned villages and ancient Thule sites.
+The west coast of Greenland provides many dramatic, mountainous landscapes where fjords open into the sea.
+You will explore the Ilulissat Icefjord, home to one of the world’s fastest-moving glaciers.
+Moving approximately 62 feet (19 meters) per day, the glacier provides you with a great opportunity to photograph ice crashing into the sea.
+Continuing along, the Amerloq Fjord offers a chance for you to stretch your legs by exploring abandoned villages and ancient Thule sites.

 Day 14 — Disembarkation in Kangerlussuaq

-Today you’ll board your direct charter flight back to Copenhagen, Denmark.
-Upon arrival in Copenhagen, we will transfer you to your included hotel.
+Today, you’ll board your direct charter flight back to Reykjavik, Iceland.
+Upon arrival in Reykjavik, we will transfer you to your hotel.

-- Pre expedition hotel night in Reykjavik and breakfast
+- One night’s hotel accommodation in Reykjavik with breakfast

-Important reminder: Embracing the unexpected is part of the legacy—and excitement—of expedition travel.
-When travelling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
-The above is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.
+￼￼IMPORTANT REMINDER: Embracing the unexpected is part of the legacy—and excitement—of expedition travel.
+When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
+This itinerary is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.